2 Types of Teeth Stains (And How They Can Be Prevented)

 - Professional teeth whitening: While at-home whitening kits can effectively treat extrinsic stains, they are not effective on intrinsic stains.
 If you have intrinsic staining on the teeth or a combination of extrinsic and intrinsic stains, you might see the most benefit from a professional, in-office teeth whitening treatment.

-Seeing a Dentist for Your Teeth Stains
+Seeing a Dentist for Your Type Of Teeth Stain

 Not all teeth stains respond to whitening treatments in the same way.
 Some stains cannot be bleached away, for instance.
 To help you avoid frustration, it can be worthwhile to speak to a dentist before you begin any teeth whitening treatment.
 We can identify the source of the discoloration and recommend a treatment that will be effective.
 If treatment will not help remove stains, we will let you know.
 Gray tones or discolorations caused by medications or trauma can be difficult to correct through bleaching or other whitening methods.